 Exclusion from attending school is counted as an authorised absence.
-The child's form teacher will make arrangements for work to be sent home.
+In Senior House Mrs Quinn will make arrangements for work to be sent home.
+In Junior House will be done by Mr Drake and the class teacher.

 Leave of absence during term time.